Flu Vaccine

 • People living in a nursing home or other long-term care facility

-• People who are a household contact of someone at risk or a carer
+• People who are a household contact or carer of someone at increased medical risk**

 • Healthcare workers